 If you want to make the color really pop, use Empress 1908 gin.
 It’s infused with butterfly pea blossom, and it’s naturally blue.
 But when you add citrus to it (in this case, the lemon juice), you affect the pH balance of the spirit and it magically changes to purple.
 (Or maybe it’s a chemical reaction — we probably should have paid more attention in science class.)

 If you already have a gin you love — we’re also partial to Aviation Gin — it’s fairly easy to make your own color-changing gin.
-Simply watch the video below to find out how and then follow us on Instagram!
-(You can get the butterfly pea tea blossoms here.)
+Simply watch the video below to find out how (You can get the butterfly pea tea blossoms here.)

 Who Invented the Aviation Cocktail?

-The inventor of the Aviation Cocktail is presumed to be Hugo Ensslin.
+The inventor of this drink is presumed to be Hugo Ensslin.
 Hugo was the head bartender at a New York City’s Hotel Wallick, and in 1916, he published Recipes for Mixed Drinks.
-The original recipe for this drink can be found inside.
+The original recipe and the aviation cocktail’s ingredients can be found inside.

 - 1/3 Lemon Juice